 You should then see this screen.

-Click on the ‘Add card’ option and then choose ‘Channel.’
+Click on the ‘Add card’ option and then choose the ‘Channel.’

-Then, enter in your channel name and some text.
+Then, enter your channel name and add text.

 The teaser text is the text that appears on the little graphic that appears in the video.